UseKeyp/usekeyp-js-sdk/packages/ui-library/README.md

     2.2.
 Add Tailwind CSS

-    - Ensure Tailwind CSS is properly configured in your application.
+    - Ensure Tailwind CSS is properly configured in your application to merge tailwind.config.js files.
 Here's an example of what that should look like:

     ```
         const packageTailwindConfig = require('@usekeyp/ui-library/tailwind.config.cjs');